 Of course, when using a manual duplex ADF, you have to flip the originals yourself to catch the other side.
 For monoblocks in this price range, there is often no automatic duplexing.
 The Epson automatic document feeder performs duplex printing automatically.
 The Pixma TS6320 does not have an automatic document feeder (ADF) and the Brothers only have a 20-sheet capacity.

-5. Canon Pixma Printer, MG3620 Wireless All-In-One Color Inkjet Printer
+5. Canon Pixma MG3620 Wireless All-In-One Color Inkjet Printers

 The Canon PIXMA MG3620 Printer is suitable for family use and is also a wireless multifunction printer.
 It features a high-resolution flatbed scanner, making it ideal for scanning fragile photos or thick textbooks.